sillysachin/PhonePe/README.md

 ##### Work done:
 * Transaction list shows Pending and Completed transactions.

+* Transactions of both types are fetched from the server.

 * Pagination works

 * Project follows the MVP design pattern.